 24 hours a day / 7 days a week

 First Niagara teammates give generously of their time and talent because they care about the health and vitality of our communities.
-Whether they’re mentoring a young student, teaching financial literacy or just lending a hand for a good cause, our 5,800+ employees give thousands of volunteer hours through service to hundreds of nonprofit partners across our footprint.
+Whether they’re mentoring a young student, teaching financial literacy or just lending a hand for a good cause, in 2014 alone our 5,600+ employees recorded over 26,000 volunteer hours of service to hundreds of nonprofit partners across our footprint.

 First Niagara's Employee Volunteer Council (EVC) encourages employees to volunteer at a variety of not-for-profit organizations.
 The EVC not only helps raise money and awareness for charities, it also unifies employees around the importance of giving back.

 If you are looking for volunteer support for your organization, please contact us.

 Hands Across Buffalo, an event put on by the Homeless Alliance of Western New York, was an effort to promote racial unity and community commitment.
 First Niagara teammates joined in along with 5,000 other community members to link hands across the length of Ferry St. from the Niagara River to Bailey Avenue.
 This initiative demonstrated harmony across a racially and economically diverse neighborhood of the city and was followed by a series of discussions and programs at various locations on specific topics of race and poverty.

 First Niagara WNY teammates are also proud to support Dining Out For Life, an annual fundraising event that benefits Evergreen Health Services, an organization that has been on the front line fighting HIV/AIDS while providing critical services to those living with the disease.
 First Niagara teammates participated in a variety of ways to support this cause, including volunteering help at participating Dining Out For Life restaurants and sponsoring an employees’ Jeans’ Day.